© Robyn Mackenzie | Dreamstime.com

 Causes and Signs of Calcium Deficiency

 Unfortunately, most Americans don’t meet the current recommendations for adequate calcium intake through diet alone or through diet plus calcium supplements and therefore suffer symptoms of low calcium.
-Further, numerous factors have been found to impair calcium absorption and/or to lower calcium levels in the blood.
+Furthermore, numerous factors have been found to impair calcium absorption and/or to lower calcium levels in the blood.
 These factors include:

 - Vitamin D deficiency